aadnk/Bitspeak4j/README.md

 Bitspeak.bs6().decode("pakatape"));
 ```

-It is also possible to write the bytes in an _InputStream_ to a _Writer_ with encoded Bitspeak,
+It is also possible to write the bytes in an _InputStream_ to a _Writer_ with encoded Bitspeak:
-or the other way around:
 ```java
 Path input = Paths.get("input.data");
 Path output = Paths.get("output.txt");